taut-and-yare/goupil/README.md

 - unit tests

-## Infrastructure
+## Migration & infrastructure
 - switch cloud infrastructure (within OVH or other)
+- DNS changes ("transfer" domain name to new site)
 - email solution (for setting up @goupilconnection.org mailboxes)
     - setup required accounts
     - potentially migrate existing email archives (hope not)
 - schedule database backups

-## Architecture
-The web application will be following a state-of-the-art architecture pradigm which is:
-- fully extensible and modular: practically anything one can do online can be integrated if needed e.g. live-chat, push notifications, APIs, mobile application, you name it
-- using established open-source software: not to end up in today's spip3 situation 10 years from now
-- test-driven: automated tests are written for ALL custom-build funcionality ensuring that nothing breaks upon updating or further developing
-- platform agnostic: it will run everywhere as is.
-On any server, operating system, even on your laptop.
-Very useful in case you wish to change hosting provider

 ## Technical details
-For the tech savvy here is a (non-exhaustive) list of the proposed stack:
+For the tech savvy here is a list of the proposed stack:

 **Docker** is used for containerizing the application (https://www.docker.com/)